ionburger/StravaSheetSync/TOS.md

-Terms of Service
+StravaSheetSync Terms of Service

-Last Updated: 10/27/2024

-Welcome to StravaSheetSync!
-By using this website (the "Service"), you agree to comply with and be bound by these Terms of Service.
-Please read them carefully.
-1. Acceptance of Terms
+Last updated: October 28, 2024

+Welcome to StravaSheetSync (the "Service").
+This Service is provided by Ian Burgess and is made available at stravasheetsync.ionburger.me.

-By accessing or using StravaSheetSync, you agree to be bound by these Terms of Service ("Terms").
-If you do not agree to these Terms, you may not use the Service.
+By using StravaSheetSync, you agree to comply with and be bound by the following terms.
+If you do not agree to these terms, please do not use this Service.
-2. Description of Service
+1. Use of the Service

-StravaSheetSync is a web-based service provided by Ian Burgess that integrates with the Strava and Google APIs.
-It allows users to pull activity data from Strava, process it, and add it to a user-defined Google Spreadsheet.
+    StravaSheetSync allows users to sync their Strava activity data with a user-defined Google spreadsheet.
-3. API Permissions and Data Access

-StravaSheetSync requires access to:

-    Strava API: With read permissions to access activity data from your Strava account.
-    Google API: With read and write permissions to edit your Google Spreadsheet and add processed data.
+    The Service uses the Strava API (with read permissions) to access your activity data and the Google API (with read and write permissions) to edit your Google Spreadsheet.

-By authorizing these APIs, you allow StravaSheetSync to access your data as described.
-4. User Account and API Keys

-StravaSheetSync stores user-provided Strava and Google API keys as a method of identifying users and accessing the APIs.
-These keys are securely stored for authentication purposes.
+    Strava and Google API keys are stored by StravaSheetSync as a method of user identification and to access these APIs on behalf of the user.

-5. Deleting Your Account
+2. User Responsibilities

+    You are responsible for providing valid Strava and Google API keys to use the Service.
+    You are responsible for maintaining the confidentiality of your API keys and account details.

+3. Account Termination

-You may delete your account at any time through the StravaSheetSync website.
-This will remove all data associated with your account from our servers.
-If you have any questions or issues with account deletion, you may email ian.turner.burgess@gmail.com with relevant account information for assistance.
+    You may delete your account at any time through the website, which will result in the removal of all your data from our servers.
-6. Changes to Terms

-Ian Burgess reserves the right to modify these Terms at any time.
-Changes will be effective upon posting on this page.
-Your continued use of the Service after any changes to the Terms constitutes acceptance of the revised Terms.
+    You can also request deletion or access to your data by emailing ian.turner.burgess@gmail.com with relevant account information.
+Requests will be honored within 1 month.

+4. Open Source

+    StravaSheetSync is Free and Open Source Software (FOSS) and is licensed under the AGPL version 3.
+The source code is available at github.com/ionburger/stravasheetsync.